What is a Jumbo Loan?

 U.S. government will insure through Fannie Mae or Freddie Mac, the government-sponsored entities that buy “conforming loans.”
 These “non-conforming” mortgages typically carry higher interest rates; we keep ours competitive.

-Jumbo mortgages are available for primary residences, second or vacation homes and investment properties, and are also available in a variety of terms, including fixed-rate and adjustable-rate loans.
+Jumbo mortgages are available for primary residences, and second or vacation homes, and are also available in a variety of terms, including fixed-rate and adjustable-rate loans.

 Conforming Loans vs Nonconforming Loans